Naming things

 Where to go from there?

-We’ve just finished adding local bindings to our language.
-Inquisitive readers might have realised that these feel very much like functions, except the parameter’s value is fixed - if you have, well done, you’ve correctly guessed what our next step should be: take what we’ve learned with local bindings and attempt to generalise it to support functions.
+We’ve just finished adding bindings to our language.
+Inquisitive readers might have realised that these feel very much like functions, except the parameter’s value is fixed - if you have, well done, you’ve correctly guessed what our next step should be: take what we’ve learned with bindings and attempt to generalise it to support functions.